lblake/Front-End-Projects/simple-webpage-example/README.md

 A simple responsive webpage created using CSS and HTML:

-Page can be viewed here: https://simple-webpage-example.netlify.app/
+Completed page can be viewed here: https://simple-webpage-example.netlify.app/